kedro-org/kedro-viz/README.md

 ### Python web server tests

-When used in production with KernelAI, the standalone viz is served via a Flask (Python3) web application.
+When used in production with Kedro, the standalone viz is served via a Flask (Python3) web application.
 You can run Python tests as follows:

 1. Create and activate a test python virtual environment:
     ```